aternosorg/plop/README.md

 | `--blocks`    | `-b` | List of blocks to filter for, start your list with ~ to disallow this list of blocks.               |

 Available animation presets are `none`, `plop`, `drop`, `grow`, and `float`.
-Available placement strategy presets are `full`, `random`, `xzy`, `random-y` and `same-material`.
+Available placement strategy presets are `full`, `random`, `xzy`, `random-y`, `propagation` and `same-material`.

+You can set some parameters for placement strategies using `[key=value]` directly after the placement strategy, it might be necessary to use quotes around the whole argument to prevent the shell from interpreting the parameters, e.g. `random[perTick=3]`.

-To customize placement strategies and animations, use the library directly.
+To customize placement strategies and animations further, use the library directly.

 ### Library